newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/alarm-locksmith-license.md

 * Criminal background check
 * Applicable fees paid

-:::callout{ showHeader="true" headerText="What if I don't get this license?" showIcon="false" calloutType="warning" }
+:::callout{ showHeader="true" headerText="What if I don't get this license?" showIcon="false" calloutType="conditional" }

 You can't work as a locksmith or install, service, or maintain burglar alarms, fire alarms, or electronic security systems in New Jersey.